Maury Travis: Investigation

 From May to October 2001, four other women were tortured and strangled: Teresa Wilson, Verona Thompson, Yvonne Crues, and Brenda Beasley.
 The St. Louis Post-Dispatch ran a profile piece on Wilson, to which Travis responded by sending an anonymous letter and a computer-generated map.
 The letter had a return address of I THRALLDOM, a bondage website, but no other identification.
 However, the map was recognized to have come from Expedia.com, and further investigation traced it back to Travis, leading to his arrest.

 In his letter to the newspaper, Travis wrote, "I'll tell you where many others are."
 And then: "To prove I'm real, here's directions to number seventeen."
 Travis was arrested on a federal criminal complaint and, while in the custody of the U.S. Marshals Service, was housed at a St. Louis County jail facility in Clayton.
 Investigators discovered a torture chamber at Travis' residence, torture instruments, a stun gun, newspaper clippings of some of his crimes, and videotapes of Travis killing or abusing victims.

-In all, Travis was linked to 12 murders, including Mary Shields and Cassandra Walker, who were killed in 2000 and 2001 respectively, as well the murders of three formerly unidentified females and one still unidenitified female in 2002.
+In all, Travis was linked to 12 murders, including Mary Shields and Cassandra Walker, who were killed in 2000 and 2001 respectively, as well the murders of three formerly unidentified females and one still unidentified female in 2002.
 In 2025, three of Travis' victims were identified as Kelly Johnson, Crystal Lay and Carol Hemphill.

 Death

-Before he could be put on trial for the crimes, Travis hung himself on June 10, 2002, in his jail cell.
+Before he could be put on trial for the crimes, Travis hanged himself on June 10, 2002, in his jail cell.
 Travis had been placed on suicide watch (i.e. checked upon at 15-minute intervals); however two consecutive checks were missed by the guards, resulting in enough time for Travis to hang himself.